|

 1843.
 Vol.I, facing p.308: "East Building, Casa de las Monjas, Uxmal, Room inside Central Doorway".
 Lintels of the 2 larger doorways collapsed.

-on-site drawing, published in Stephens, Incidents of Travel
+Closely based on Catherwood’s 1841-42 on-site drawing, published in Stephens, Incidents of Travel in Yucatan, 1843

 2003.
 Uxmal, East Building, Central Room.
 Restoration in process with new jambs and wooden lintels.